carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Pros: Ultimate flexibility and manageability
 - Cons: You must design for any needed redundancy across the whole chain
 - How: Install VPN software via Marketplace on an EC2 instance
+- It is recommended if you must manage both ends of the VPN connection either for compliance purposes or for leveraging gateway devices that are not currently supported by Amazon VPC’s VPN solution.

 ###### Transit VPC